nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Tag fields are optional

-* Length of fields are in characters, excluding the spaces
+* Length of fields are in characters, after removing leading and trailing whitespaces, and replacing multiple whitespaces in between words to 1 whitespace

 </div>